-March 1 31, 2020 March 31, 2019
+March 31, 2021 20

-(in thousands) Classification Level 3 Asset (Liability) Asset (Liability)
+(in thousands) Classification Level 3 Asse et (Liabil ity) , Asset (Liak oility)

 Electricity trading contracts

-Forward agreements 4 FVTPL 1 2 \$ 3,277 ' \$ - \$ 3,204 \$ -
+Forward agreements 4 FVTPL 1 2 \$ - \$ - \$ 3,277 \$

-\$ 3,277 '\$ - \$ 3,204 \$ -
+\$ - \$ - \$ 3,277 \$ -

-- 1. FVTPL measured mandatorily at fair value through profit or loss. - 2.
-AC amortized cost. - 3.
-Fair values are determined using a fair value hierarchy as follows: - Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included in level 1 that are observable for the asset or liability. - Level 3 Inputs for the asset or liability that are not based on observable market data. - Not applicable (N/A) Financial instruments including accounts receivable; prepaid deposits; accounts payable and accrued liabilities; due to SaskPower; and short-term debt from SaskPower are carried at values which approximate fair value due to the short period to maturity. - 4.
-NorthPoint has entered into a forward electricity contract to purchase electricity from an arms-length party at the British Columbia/Alberta border.
+- 1. FVTPL measured mandatorily at fair value through profit or loss. - AC amortized cost. - Fair values are determined using a fair value hierarchy as follows: - Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included in level 1 that are observable for the asset or liability. - Level 3 Inputs for the asset or liability that are not based on observable market data. - Not applicable (N/A) Financial instruments including accounts receivable; prepaid deposits; accounts payable and accrued liabilities; due to SaskPower; and short-term debt from SaskPower are carried at values which approximate fair value due to the short period to maturity. - 4.
+NorthPoint entered into a forward electricity contract to purchase electricity from an arms-length party at the British Columbia/Alberta border.
 The fair value of this contract was determined using a valuation technique using inputs based on pricing information from external market providers and other variables.
 The valuation technique used calculated a day one gain (difference between the transaction price and the fair value).
-Given the complexity and nature of this agreement, management concluded that the transaction price is not the best evidence of fair value.
-As a result, this day one gain has been deferred and recognized as deferred revenue on the statement of financial position.
-The day one gain will be amortized into income over the term of the contract.
+Given the complexity and nature of this agreement, management concluded that the transaction price was not the best evidence of fair value.
+As a result, this day one gain was deferred and recognized as deferred revenue on the statement of financial position.
+The day one gain was amortized into income over the term of the contract, which expired December 31, 2020.